 - We cut taxes so that the first $20,000 a family earns in North Carolina is tax-free.

 - We reduced red tape for our small businesses and made North Carolina the #1 state in America for jobs.

 I look at what’s going on in the country and in our state today and see how much there is we can do to help our community.
 Over the last two years, Cumberland County has lacked a strong voice in Raleigh, fighting for teachers, families, and small businesses.
-I was honored to vote for five consecutive teacher pay raises during my time in the Senate, but Sen. deViere has now voted against six teacher pay raises.
-This is unacceptable.
+That's unacceptable.
+I was honored to vote for five consecutive teacher pay raises during my time in the Senate.
+Send me back to Raleigh I'll fight for you.